 The Department of Correctional Services (DCS) in Jamaica is a department under the Ministry of National Security.
-The Commissioner of Corrections, Mrs. Ina Fairweather Hunter facilitates the correctional programmes on behalf of the Government of Jamaica and reports to the Permanent Secretary in the Ministry of National Security.
+The Commissioner of Corrections, Lieutenant Colonel (Retired) Gary Rowe, facilitates the correctional programmes on behalf of the Government of Jamaica and reports to the Permanent Secretary in the Ministry of National Security.

 Before Jamaica became independent, the Prisons, the Probation Services and the Approved Schools functioned separately.
 This led to an inefficient system with inconsistencies and duplication.
 The three bodies were then joined to form the DCS in 1975 as an agency of the Ministry of National Security.
 The merger created new directions and opportunities for the DCS to provide rehabilitation and care.

 The mission of the DCS is to “contribute to the safety and protection of our society by keeping offenders secure and facilitating their rehabilitation and reintegration as law-abiding citizens while developing a professional and committed staff”.

 The DCS is informed by a correctional process, which provides a relevant, structured, therapeutic environment to facilitate the empowerment and rehabilitation of those being cared for by the state.

 The Department of Correctional Services is comprised of seven (7) Adult Correctional Centres, one (1) Adult Remand Centre, four (4) Juvenile Centres, and seventeen (17) Community Service Offices (Probation Offices) located island wide all under the directorship of the Department's chief executive officer, the Commissioner of Corrections.

 The Department has three (3) core functional areas: